Fizz14/GameEngine/README.md

 I'm creating a game alongside this engine.
 This guides my decision-making for the engine.
 The ultimate goal, and what I see as the definition of this engine, is to be able to make whatever top-down adventure game you would like to without writing a line of c++.
-I might make an acception for complicated combat-abilities, which might deserve their own c++ implementation rather than a script.
+I might make an exception for complicated combat-abilities, which might deserve their own c++ implementation rather than a script.